neithere/argh/README.rst

 `Argh`-powered applications are *simple* but *flexible*:

-:Pythonic:
+:Pythonic, KISS:
     Commands are plain Python functions.
-No CLI-specific API to learn.
+Almost no CLI-specific API to learn.

-:Modular:
-    Declaration of commands can be decoupled from assembling and dispatching;

 :Reusable:
-    Endpoint functions can be used directly outside of CLI context;
+    Endpoint functions can be used directly outside of CLI context.

 :Static typing friendly:
     100% of the code including endpoint functions can be type-checked.
-    Argh relies on type annotations while other libraries tend to rely on decorators and namespace objects, sometimes even mangling function signatures;

-:Layered:
-    The complexity of code raises with requirements;

-:Transparent:
-    The full power of argparse is available whenever needed;

-:Namespaced:
-    Nested commands are a piece of cake, Argh isolates the complexity of subparsers;
+    Argh is driven primarily by type annotations.

 :DRY:
     Don't Repeat Yourself.
 The amount of boilerplate code is minimal.